hashicorp/terraform-website/content/source/docs/plugin/framework/publishing.html.md

 The Terraform Registry will detect this file and understand that this version of your provider only supports version 6 of the Terraform protocol.
 It will correctly advertise that fact to Terraform, so that Terraform versions that don't support protocol 6 will not download it.

-If using `goreleaser`, the manifest file handling can be accomplished with the below `extra_files` configuration under the `checksum` and `release` sections.
+If you're using `goreleaser` 1.1.0 and later, the manifest file handling can be accomplished with the below `extra_files` configuration under the `checksum` and `release` sections.
 The `glob` pattern must match the manifest file name.

 ```yaml
 checksum: